Research and Projects

 Testing the Validity of Kepler’s Third Law

-Na2BaCoPO4 project image
+Kepler simulation project image

 By simulating the Solar System with Newtonian dynamics and the Verlet method, this project determined an optimal time step of 0.5 days, keeping energy fluctuations to just 4.36×10⁻³%.
 Over 500 simulated years, the model accurately reproduced orbital periods, perihelia, and aphelia, and captured phenomena like Mercury’s apsidal precession.
 The results confirmed Kepler’s Third Law, even when planetary masses were altered, allowing exploration of how changes in planet sizes affect neighboring orbits.